Jean Gordon, Countess of Bothwell: Countess of Bothwell

 On 24 February 1566, Jean, who was a Catholic, married James Hepburn, 4th Earl of Bothwell, in a Protestant-rites ceremony apparently celebrated with considerable pomp.
 Queen Mary, who strongly approved of the match, supplied cloth of silver and white taffeta for Jean's wedding gown, although she had wanted the marriage to have taken place in the Chapel Royal during a mass.
 Bothwell, however refused to attend mass on Candlemas day.
 Her uncle, Alexander Gordon, Bishop of Galloway, preached at the ceremony at the court at Holyroodhouse.
+The couple held a banquet at Kinloch's house in the Canongate.
+According to Robert Lindsay of Pitscottie there followed five days of jousting and tournaments.

 Jean was pale-skinned, and had a firm nose, bulbous eyes, and a long clever face which lacked beauty and softness.
 According to author Antonia Fraser, she had a "cool, detached character warmed by a masculine intelligence, and a great understanding above the capacity of her sex."
 She was provided with a large dowry by her brother George, and she had an excellent appreciation of the value of her properties.
 Later she managed to retain her lands, despite the Earl of Bothwell's attainder.

 At the end of February 1567, Jean became gravely ill and was in peril of dying.
 In point of fact, one ambassador announced her death.